chrplr/openlexicon/README.md

 # OpenLexicon: Easy access to lexical databases

-At OpenLexicon, you will find:
+[Openlexicon](http://chrplr.github.io/openlexicon) is an opensource project that provides:

 1. a [directory of lexical databases](datasets-info/README.md)
 2. [scripts](https://github.com/chrplr/openlexicon/tree/master/scripts) to query, manipulate or create lexical databases.
-3. [apps](https://github.com/chrplr/openlexicon/tree/master/apps/) to create dynamic graphical interfaces to the lexical databases.
-Some of the apps provide the infrastructure of <http://www.lexique.org> where many of lexical databases are hosted and can be queried on-line --- check out, for example, <http://www.lexique.org/shiny/openlexicon>.
+3. [apps](https://github.com/chrplr/openlexicon/tree/master/apps/) to create dynamic graphical interfaces to the lexical databases, e.g. <http://www.lexique.org/shiny/openlexicon>.
 4. [documents](https://github.com/chrplr/openlexicon/tree/master/documents/) of interest related to the processing of lexical resources.

+The source code is available at <http://github.com/chrplr/openlexicon>.

 ## Downloading a database to work locally (on your computer)